Engineered Near and Far Field Optical Response of Dielectric Nanostuctures using Focused Cylindrical Vector Beams: Engineering near and far field optical response of silicon nanospheroids using cylindrical focused beams

-The spatial separation of electric and magnetic near field is important for controlling emitters that support both electric and magnetic dipolar transitions, such as rare-earth ions \cite{kasperczyk_excitation_2015, bidault_dielectric_2019}.
-Selective excitation of the magnetic dipole can be obtained thanks to azi-CVB excitation \cite{kasperczyk_excitation_2015}.
-By combining azi-CVB excitation and locally enhanced value of the magnetic near field, this effect could be further improved.
-On the other hand, selective excitation of the electric dipole transitions could be achieved by switching to rad-CVB excitation.
+The spatial separation of electric and magnetic near field is important for controlling emitters that support both electric and magnetic dipolar transitions, such as rare-earth ions \cite{bidault_dielectric_2019,chacon_measuring_2020}.
+Selective excitation of the magnetic dipole transition can be obtained thanks to resonant azi-CVB excitation \cite{kasperczyk_excitation_2015}.
+By combining azi-CVB excitation and locally enhanced value of the magnetic near-field, this effect could be further improved.
 In Fig.~\ref{fig:switch}, the maps of the electric and magnetic energy density at 5 nm outside the surface of the spheroid show the electric and magnetic hot spots that can be manipulated by changing the excitation beam polarization at the same wavelength.
-In addition, the position and the nature (electric or magnetic) of the emitting dipole exciting a resonance mode (for instance the magnetic dipole resonance, at longer wavelength than the excitation tuned to ED or MQ resonance, see Fig~\ref{fig:sphere}) would lead to specific emission patterns \cite{bidault_dielectric_2019, sugimoto_magnetic_2021}.
+In addition, the position and the nature (electric or magnetic) of the emitting dipole exciting a resonance mode (for instance the magnetic dipole resonance, at longer wavelength than the excitation tuned to ED or MQ resonance, see Fig.~\ref{fig:sphere}) would lead to specific emission patterns \cite{bidault_dielectric_2019, sugimoto_magnetic_2021}.

-Finally, the local photon density of States (LDOS) is an important parameter for enhanced emission rate, which could be investigated simultaneously for either enhanced magnetic or electric Purcell effect.
-Optimizing all parameters at both the excitation and emission wavelengths, the nature of the emitting dipole and its orientation with respect to the antenna, will require an evolutionary algorithm coupled to the optical simulation tools.\\